MersenneTwister-Lab/SFMT/dSFMT/release/README.txt

  This program only works on systems which have IEEE754 floating point format.

+ This version uses `struct' of C language.
+ Don't use different DSFMT_MEXP for compiling dSFMT.c and your program.

  To see documents, see html/index.html.

  To make test program, see html/howto-compile.html.
- If your CPU is BIG ENDIAN and your compiler is not gcc, define BIG_ENDIAN preprocessor macro, please.
+ If your CPU is BIG ENDIAN and your compiler is not gcc, define DSFMT_BIG_ENDIAN preprocessor macro, please.

  If you want to redistribute and/or change source files, see LICENSE.txt.